-By Clare Hart, chief client officer of Havas Media Group UK
+By Clare Hart, chief client officer, Team O2, Havas UK

 From finance to FMCG and telecoms to travel, business leaders are facing the same great challenge — to embed digital thinking into their organisations.

 In an age of smartphones, social media, messaging and apps, consumers are becoming better informed and more demanding.
 They are ever-more ready to research products online, compare good with bad and express their thoughts and feelings about brands in reviews, social media and blogs.
 Business success depends on keeping up with consumers’ digital activities, understanding their online journeys and finding ways to satisfy their fast-flowing demands.

 Translating this consumer behaviour into corporate strategies is a huge challenge.
 Executives in many large companies are nervous about the changes required by digitisation and worry that the disruption to their existing processes could damage their relationships with customers.

 But there is no denying that consumers have become nimble, smart and very picky.
 Their technology allows them to outwit large, slow-moving businesses, to find the best deals, demand high quality customer service at speed and to share information on how well companies meet their demands.